Harald-U/kubernetes-handson/docs/lab1.md

       port: 3000
 ```

-Here we are using my version of the getting-started container image on Docker Hub (`haraldu/getting-started:latest`).
+The `image:` tag points to my version of the getting-started container image on Docker Hub (`haraldu/getting-started:latest`).

+{% comment %}
 =======================================================================================

 **FYI**